hpello/sshmon/docs/tutorial.md

 *Tip:* If you left the SSH config `GatewayPorts` option to its default value (`no`), SSH will use the loopback address as the bind address in your forwardings (see `man ssh_config` for more info).
 As a result, you may omit the host part in `localhost:1234`, and only set `1234`.

 *Tip:* For local and remote forwarding, the target address is required by SSH.
-However, if you leave it empty in SSHmon, it defaults to `localhost`.
+However, if you leave it empty in SSHMon, it defaults to `localhost`.